-This summer, we launched OpenStreetView and received great response both from the OpenStreetMap community and the press.
+This summer, we launched OpenStreetView and received great responses both from the OpenStreetMap community and the press.

-As part of our fast growing public profile, we have also attracted the attention of Google Inc, who holds the ‘Street view’ trademark.
+As part of our fast-growing public profile, we have also attracted the attention of Google Inc, which holds the ‘Street view’ trademark.
 They are really interested in OpenStreetView but also expressed concerns about the name creating confusion.
-Obviously to us this confusion does not exist, but after considering the pros and cons carefully, we decided to change the name.
+Obviously to us, this confusion does not exist, but after considering the pros and cons carefully, we decided to change the name.

 From now on, OpenStreetView will be known as OpenStreetCam.